Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 • Dissect animals and preserve their bodies.

-• Use computers, microscopes, and other equipment to analyze and record their findings.
+• Use computers, microscopes, and other equipment to analyse and record their findings.

 • Prepare collections of preserved specimens or slides for identification and study.